rva-mike/app-landing-page-bootstrap/README.md

 # app-landing-page-bootstrap

   ## Description
-This is a mock-up/template for an app landing page.
-This responsive design was made by using Bootstrap 5.2 and Bootstrap Studio.
+This is a front-end webpage for an app landing page using Bootstrap.
+The goal was to design a webpage that promotes the app's features and functionality while providing a seamless user experience on all devices.

 https://getbootstrap.com/